harsha-simhadri/big-ann-benchmarks/t3/README.md

 ### How_To_Get_Help

-There are several ways to get help as you develop your algorithm:
+There are several ways to get help as you develop your algorithm using this framework:
 * You can submit an issue at this github repository.
 * Send an email to the competition's T3 organizer, gwilliams@gsitechnology.com
 * Send en email to the competition's googlegroup, big-ann-organizers@googlegroups.com